tsingke/tsing-vim/README.md

 Tsing-vim
 =========

-1.Download the .vimrc file
+1.Download the .vimrc file and .vim

-2.Copy it to yourown linux or mac work directory,such as : ~/
+2.Copy .vimrc and .vim to yourown linux or mac work directory:  ~/

-3.install git ,and vundle like this :
+3.All is ok !